Wat is success?

 - Language is comforting; to fail we need to be able to tell.
 In today’s media culture, we do this too little; we are in danger of creating distance instead of drawing closer.
 Failure cannot be explained with a smiley face.

 - Silence seems to be a difficult product in our world of over-stimulation.
 However, the most essential thing in life is to wait; to think thoughtfully and quietly.
 Silence is necessary to be able to listen well.

 According to Dirk De Wachter, the opposite of success is self-indulgence.
 Non-engagement, nothingness, not being in the world and doing it all in a self-complacent way.
 High sensitivity is not a problem, insensitivity is.
 So, failure is not the opposite of success, it is part of it!

 As long as we don’t see progress as individualistic success, failure does not need to be in opposition to progress.
 As WayFinders, we go in search of the meaningfulness of people.
 We use digitalisation and technology as a lever, not as an end on its own.
 Searching for meaningfulness, interacting and leveraging technology will become increasingly important in the future.

 We would like to help you lead a life with more peace and focus, in order to guarantee more success and happiness.
-Read more about our Masterclass Hocus Focus or register now.
+Read more about our Masterclass Hocus Focus.